All Episodes

 Thanks for being with us.

-All right, Wyoming, David, next, Sean Hannity show.
+All right, Wyoming, David, next, Sean Hannity Show.

 I've been out there.

-Um I was out there.
+I was out there.

-I'd never been fly fishing before, and I've never been since, because it's awful.
+I'd never been fly fishing before, and I've never been since because it's awful.

-I like to like throw a line in and wait till the fish bites, and then I pull it in.
+I like to throw a line in and wait till the fish bites, and then I pull it in.

 I'm the lazy fisherman.

-Uh anyway, David, thanks for checking in.
+Anyway, David, thanks for checking in.

 How are you, sir?